BioWare: Technology

-BioWare used an updated version of the Aurora, titled the Odyssey Engine, to produce Star Wars: Knights of the Old Republic in 2003 and their first original intellectual property role-playing game Jade Empire in 2005.
+BioWare used an updated version of the Aurora, titled the Odyssey Engine, to produce Star Wars: Knights of the Old Republic in 2003 and its first original intellectual property role-playing game Jade Empire in 2005.
 The Odyssey Engine was the first BioWare engine to allow developing for video game consoles, with both Knights of the Old Republic and Jade Empire originally released for the Xbox before being ported to the PC platform.
 Obsidian Entertainment used the Odyssey Engine to develop Star Wars Knights of the Old Republic II: The Sith Lords (2004), a sequel to the original Knights of the Old Republic.
 BioWare maintained limited oversight on Obsidian's development of The Sith Lords, as well as Neverwinter Nights 2.

 The Eclipse Engine succeeded the Odyssey Engine and, among other things, supported PhysX hardware acceleration.
 It was used to produce Dragon Age: Origins (2009) and its expansion pack Awakening (2010).
 Like Neverwinter Nights, Origins was released with a toolset to allow the players to run their own adventure modules on the Eclipse Engine.
 An upgraded version of the Eclipse Engine, internally known as the Lycium Engine, was used to produce Dragon Age II (2011).

 In September 2004, BioWare acquired a license to use Unreal Engine 3 from developer Epic Games.
 Unreal Engine 3 would ultimately be used to develop the original Mass Effect trilogy (2007–2012), as well as the remastered Mass Effect: Legendary Edition in 2021.

-In 2013, EA confirmed that all future games developed by BioWare will be made on DICE's Frostbite engine.
+In 2013, EA confirmed that all future games developed by BioWare would be made on DICE's Frostbite engine.
 All of BioWare's games since the confirmation (Dragon Age: Inquisition, Mass Effect: Andromeda, Anthem, and Dragon Age: The Veilguard) were developed using Frostbite 3 as part of the general move towards a unified technology foundation across all of Electronic Arts' development studios.
+This policy was later dropped in 2023.